 3. Create your sales collateral with your buyer in mind.

-I recommend creating your sales collateral with the end-user, too.
-Involve your current customers in the process.
-Hold a focus group or run a survey asking for candid feedback on the impact and effectiveness of your sales enablement content.
-You’ll never know what your customers want to see until you ask them.
+You can involve customers in the process and do things like holding a focus group or running a survey to ask for candid feedback on the impact and effectiveness of your sales enablement content.
+You’ll never know what your audience wants to see unless you ask them.

 4. Use amazing sales enablement tools in combination with your sales collateral.

-Even your strongest piece of sales collateral can be limited by the tools your team is equipped with.
-Complement your sales collateral with amazing sales enablement tools like HubSpot Sales Hub to ensure your team has everything they need to close deals and generate revenue.
+Even your strongest content is limited by the tools your team has to share it.
+You can leverage high-quality tools like HubSpot Sales Hub to ensure salespeople have what they need to close deals and generate revenue.

 Sales Collateral Helps You Grow Better

-The very best sales collateral helps move prospects towards a purchase, and it can only do this if it’s created in alignment with your buyer’s journey, and your buyer’s in mind.
+The best sales collateral helps move prospects towards a purchase, but it can only do this if it aligns with their stage in the buyer's journey.

 Examine your sales team’s current resources and tools and consider adding some new sales collateral — it may be exactly what you need to attract new customers and boost your sales.